Ohanaeze Lagos says national leadership is meddlesome

 This, it says, has polarized and factionalized their otherwise cohesive organisation.
 For this, they said, they have lost confidence in the leadership of Nnia Nwodo as Ohanaeze leader, worldwide.

-Speaking at a press conference in Lagos, Ohanaeze Ndigbo Lagos PRO, Chief Mike Chidebelu, said after conducting the state election in November, 2017, as provided in Ohanaeze Ndigbo Lagos State 2006 Constitution, they noticed moves by the Enugu NEC led by Nwodo to balkanize, infiltrate and factionalise the Lagos Chapter by instigating rancor within the Lagos ranks using outsiders as tools.
+Speaking at a press conference in Lagos, Ohanaeze Ndigbo Lagos PRO, Chief Mike Chidebelu,said after conducting the state elections in November, last year, as provided for in Ohanaeze Ndigbo Lagos State 2006 Constitution, they noticed moves by the Enugu NEC led by Nwodo to balkanize, infiltrate and factionalise the Lagos Chapter by instigating rancor within the Lagos ranks using outsiders as tools.

-According to Chidebelu, the Constitution does not repose the duty of conducting state and local government elections on the national body, rather it is a local Ohanaeze Lagos State affair, therefore, the reason adduced by Nwodo for meddling in Ohanaeze Lagos affairs was to truncate the harmony in the Lagos Chapter.

 CLICK HERE TO READ MORE FROM: General